 “a world where excellence in science is effectively translated into policy making and socio-economic development.
 In such a world, universal and equitable access to scientific data and information is a reality and all countries have the scientific capacity to use these and to contribute to generating the new knowledge that is necessary to establish their own development pathways in a sustainable manner.”

 ICSU World Data System supports this vision by promoting universal and equitable access to, and long-term stewardship of, quality-assured scientific data and data services, products, and information covering a broad range of disciplines from the natural and social sciences, and humanities.
 WDS aims at facilitating the scientific research endeavours under the ICSU umbrella by coordinating trusted scientific data services for the provision, use, and preservation of relevant datasets.

 To fulfil its remit, ICSU-WDS is striving to build worldwide ‘communities of excellence’ for scientific data services by certifying member organizations—holders and providers of data or data products—from wide-ranging fields using internationally recognized standards.
 WDS Members are then the building blocks of a searchable common infrastructure with which to form a data system that is both interoperable and distributed.

-Membership has been growing steadily, starting with a first group of certified Members from the former WDCs and FAGS, as well as several new organizations.
-New applications are also evaluated regularly by the WDS Scientific Committee on criteria such as access to high quality data, data stewardship, and participation in broad harmonization and interoperability efforts.
-Membership has a broad disciplinary and geographic base and establishment of nodes in emerging countries will be encouraged.
+Membership has grown steadily, after starting with an initial group of certified Members.
+New applications are evaluated regularly by the WDS Scientific Committee on criteria such as access to high quality data, data stewardship, and participation in broad harmonization and interoperability efforts.

 The Strategic Committee on Information and Data of ICSU (SCID Report 2008) highlighted the importance of working closely with ICSU’s Committee on Data for Science and Technology (CODATA), and developing strategic collaboration on issues of common interest.